isomorphic-software/smartclient-docs/classes/DataSourceField.md

 The field name is also the property in each DataSource record which holds the value for this field.

-Note: If this is a [SQL-backed](DataSource.md#attr-datasourceservertype) dataSource, the field name should be a valid SQL colmn name, or the [DataSourceField.nativeName](#attr-datasourcefieldnativename) property should be set to a valid column name.

 ### Groups

 - basics